marcrng/travelData/README.md

 set rating = FLOOR(RAND()*(5-0));
 ```

-- Set ratings of 0 to `null` to indicate bookings that weren't rated by the traveler
+- Set ratings of 0 to `null` to indicate bookings that weren't rated by the client
 ```sql
 update flights
 set rating = null